bitcoin/bitcoin/README.md

 What is Bitcoin Unlimited?
 =====================================

-Bitcoin Unlimited is an implementation of the Bitcoin client software that is based on Bitcoin Unlimited.
+Bitcoin Unlimited is an implementation of the Bitcoin client software that is based on Bitcoin Core.
 However, Bitcoin Unlimited has a very different philosophy than Core.
 It follows a philosophy and is administered by a formal process described in the [Articles of Federation](http://www.bitcoinunlimited.info/resources/BUarticles.pdf).
 In short, we believe in market driven decision making, emergent consensus, and in giving our users choices.